Senator Deb Peters says conduct an anomaly.

-President of the NCSL and South Dakota State Senator was interviewed by the Rapid City Journal, and noted that bad behavior at the State Legislature is a rare occurrence:
+President of the NCSL and South Dakota State Senator Deb Peters was interviewed by the Rapid City Journal, and as part of the interview, Peters noted that despite what the media is attempting to portray at times, bad behavior at the State Legislature is actually a rare occurrence:

 The woman credited with facilitating an upcoming sexual-harassment training session for legislators, state Sen. Deb Peters, told the Journal that recent sexual misconduct scandals in state government are isolated incidents and are not indicative of a cultural problem.